Sv443/BetterYTM/contributing.md

   You may find all SiteEvents that are available and their types in [`src/siteEvents.ts`](src/siteEvents.ts)
   Note that the `detail` property will be an array of the arguments that can be found in the event handler at the top of [`src/siteEvents.ts`](src/siteEvents.ts)

+If you need specific events to be added or modified, please submit an issue.

 <details><summary><h4>Static interaction example - click to expand</h4></summary>

 #### Example: